Home Learning – A Guide for Parents

 It is recommended that each child completes at least five activities from the selection of ideas provided.
 Home learning achievements will be recognised in awards assemblies.

-The deadline for Spring 1 homework to be completed is Tuesday 25th April 2017
+The deadline for Spring 1 homework to be completed is Tuesday 5th September 2017 (TBC)

 Click the links below for your child’s year group learning pack: